ibexa/documentation-user/docs/personalization/scenarios.md

 If models from one level do not return enough results, models from the subsequent levels are used.

-If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options, and/or select the **Use submodels** checkbox to group all products based on a selected attribute.
+If your models support additional differentiators, you can apply them.
+By default, model does not use submodels or segments.
+To group items based on supported data types for the model, from the **Data type** and **Context** drop-downs, select the required options.
+You can choose between **Submodels** or **Segments** data types.
 For more information, see [Advanced model configuration](recommendation_models.md#advanced-model-configuration).

 The configuration performed in this step is applied only to the selected scenario.